Ackerize/MyMoviesApp/README.md

 you must have Node v12 or newer, Android Studio installed and at least one virtual device.

 ## Steps
--Clone the repository
+1. Clone the repository
--Open the code
+2. Open the code
--Open a new terminal
+3. Open a new terminal
--Run npm install
+4. Run npm install
--Run npx react-native run-android
+5. Run npx react-native run-android